sadiatasneemkhan/BMEN_415_Project/README.md

-BMEN-415-Project
-Winter 2022
-Group 12
+# BMEN_415_Project
+**Winter 2022 <br/> Group 12**

 *********************************************

-Greetings!
+## Group Report

+## Individual Reports
 The individual submissions for this project can be found by navigating to a members' name, and then navigating into either the regression or classification directories.
-From there, you should find the python3 model, as well as the dataset that should be run for that code.
+Included within those directories are an .ipynb file for the models and a .csv file for the dataset.